pabloitaloac/prueba-tecnica/README.md

 This is a simplified real case scenario.
 You are a software engineer at a company that up until now has been selling one product.
 Now they wanna add another product and promote it on their paywall.
 Your goal is to modify the current codebase to support this new product both on the frontend and the backend.

-The code you will find allows the user to buy once license of the `color` product monthly or yearly, and also to buy licenses ranging from 2 to 100 yearly, for teams.
+The code you will find allows the user to buy one license of the `color` product monthly or yearly, and also to buy licenses ranging from 2 to 100 yearly, for teams.

 ## Requirements